Haiyan Zhang

-Haiyan Zhang is a designer and engineer.
+Haiyan Zhang is an Australian designer and engineer.
 She is Director of Innovation at Microsoft Research and Technical Advisor to Lab Director, Christopher Bishop.
 She appeared on the BBC show "Big Life Fix".

 Education

 Zhang was born in China, and migrated to Australia with her parents aged eight.
 She attended Monash University, where she earned first-class honours for a bachelor's degree in computer science in 1998.
 Zhang worked for Space-Time Research until 2000, when she left Australia to further her studies in design.
 Zhang moved to Canada to complete a Post Graduate Diploma in Interactive Multimedia at Sheridan College, which she completed in 2003.
 Whilst there she helped develop a tool for visualising electroencephalography for intra-operative monitoring.
 She moved to Italy to study at the Interaction Design Institute Ivrea, where she completed a Masters in Interaction Design.

 Career

 Zhang worked as an Interaction Designer for the British Design Council and Stanford University.
 Zhang joined IDEO as Principal Interaction Designer in 2006.
 Here she "created new technology experiences for community building, entertainment, financial services". with Mattel, Electronic Arts, HBO, France Telecom, Alcatel, Cisco, and AT&T. She was a founder of the innovation platform OpenIDEO, which brings together makers around the world to solve challenges for social good.
 The site has over 150,000 users worldwide.